COVID-19 cases rise by 551 in Virginia on Sunday

 Health department officials have not specified the majority of the locations of our outbreaks, because the Virginia Department of Health has interpreted Virginia code as treating facilities the same as "persons," meaning their anonymity has to be protected.
 So information about outbreaks is only released to the public if a facility grants permission for that to be released, and that has not been often.

-Of the outbreaks in our area, several have been confirmed at long-term care centers, including at Accordius Health Harrisonburg, where 22 patients died of COVID-19; here" target="_blank">Skyview Springs, where there have been 16 confirmed deaths; Ritenour Rest Home in Staunton, where Augusta Health has confirmed a "COVID situation" but no exact numbers have been provided; Sunnyside Communities, with at least 5 cases among residents and staff as of June 3; and three outbreaks in Shenandoah County, including one at an unnamed nursing home and two at unnamed assisted living facilities.
+, where Augusta Health has confirmed a "COVID situation" but no exact numbers have been provided;

+, with at least 5 cases among residents and staff as of June 3; and three outbreaks in Shenandoah County, including one at an unnamed nursing home and two at unnamed assisted living facilities.

-The largest of those outbreaks was the one at Accordius Health Harrisonburg, where 81 residents and 12 staff members tested positive for COVID-19 in April.
-By Tuesday, May 5, the facility confirmed 22 deaths due to coronavirus.
-By a little later in May, the large majority of patients had recovered from the virus.
+, where 81 residents and 12 staff members tested positive for COVID-19 in April.
+By Tuesday, May 5, the facility

-In Page County, the outbreak at Skyview Springs Rehab resulted in 59 residents and 23 staff members testing positive for the virus.
-By May 13, here" target="_blank">16 people there had died of COVID-19-related causes.
-The facility has 115 residents total.
+resulted in 59 residents and 23 staff members testing positive for the virus.
+By May 13,

 Dr. Colin Greene, with the Lord Fairfax Health District, told WHSV in May that the Skyview Springs outbreak was the only major outbreak in the Page County area.